zhangrengang/RunCmdsMP/README.md

 	python RunCmdsMP.py commands.list -s "^-^"

-The command list file can be easily creadted using a loop in Linux shell:
+The command list file can be easily created using a loop in Linux shell:

 	cat sample.list | while read SAMPLE
 	do